michael-yin/scrapy_guru/docs/source/tasks/list_extract.rst

 Detail of task
 ------------------

-There are about 100+ products in all list pages, you should crawl them all, for each product, you should crawl title, price, and sku.
+There are **10** products in list page 1, you should extract all product links first, and for each product, you should crawl title, price, and sku.
 Sku can be extracted from product url

 Once you finish the coding just run ``scrapy crawl list_extract --loglevel=INFO`` to check the output